rbs25765/vmm-v3-script/Doc/README.md

 ## update on the script
 new features has been added into the scripts :

-- allow access into the VMM lab using the jump host.
-Please edit the lab.yaml to specify which VMM lab that you want to use and the jump host to access that lab.
+~~- allow access into the VMM lab using the jump host.
+Please edit the lab.yaml to specify which VMM lab that you want to use and the jump host to access that lab.~~
+- vpn is no longer required, everything is handled by zscaler connect
+- jump host is no longer required
 - using jinja2 template to create configuration for junos devices.
 Currently it support configuration for the following :
     * address family : inet, inet6  (work in progress), iso, mpls
     * protocols : isis, mpls, rsvp, ldp, pcep, bgp-ls